plone/plone.app.testing/README.txt

 (It also supports Zope 2.11 but keep in mind that Plone 3.x does not officially support Zope 2.11.)

-If you look for support of Zope 2.12 and Plone 4.x, use ``plone.app.testing`` 4.x.
+If you look for Zope 2.12 and Plone 4.x support, use ``plone.app.testing`` 4.x.

 Installation and usage